Operation-Falcon/sikert/README.md

-# sikert is an subdomain enumeartion tool.
+# Sikert is an subdomain enumeartion tool.